chocolatey/choco-wiki/Security.md

 1. Downloads packages from S3 over HTTP (subject to DNS poisoning) - this was corrected in March 2014 (https://github.com/chocolatey/chocolatey.org/issues/70)
 1. Site doesn't require HTTPS (could be subject to DNS poisoning) - https://github.com/chocolatey/chocolatey.org/issues/126 (closed completely in November 2014)
 1. Downloads from internet files with no integrity check - we've added checksumming, but we haven't yet enforced it for package maintainers.
 At some point we will flip a switch and users won't be able to install a package without a checksum by default.
 They will need to specify a switch
-1. Poor permissions with c:\Chocolatey at root (allows attacker to gain Admin perms through specially crafted exes dropped in bin folder, among other things) - we don't install here by default anymore.
-We install to C:\programdata\chocolatey by default for more secure permissions.
+1. Poor permissions with `c:\Chocolatey` at root (allows attacker to gain Admin perms through specially crafted exes dropped in bin folder, among other things) - we don't install here by default anymore.
+We install to `C:\ProgramData\chocolatey` by default for more secure permissions.

 ### What about a non-administrative installation of Chocolatey?
 Is it secure?